THE FOLLOWING PAGE CONTAINS OUR 2022 POLICIES.

 - We will test campers and staff 5 days into camp using rapid tests, and will test symptomatic people throughout the summer, in addition to anyone who is exposed.

-- We are asking everyone to bring a supply of masks – we may use them during the first 5 days for large indoor gatherings.
-We are hoping for the best but want to be prepared.
+- Everyone should bring a supply of masks – we will use them during the first 5 days for large indoor gatherings.

 - We will have the same drive-thru and staggered drop-off times.
 If parents wish to enter cabins, they need to wear masks.